wdporter/acim/text/4-the-illusions-of-the-ego/index.md

 #### substituted

-3.&emsp;It is surely apparent by now why the ego regards spirit as the-ego’s ‘enemy’.
+3. It is surely apparent by now why the ego regards spirit as the-ego’s ‘enemy’.
 <sup>2</sup>The ego arose from the separation, and the-ego’s continued existence depends on your continuing belief in the separation.
 <sup>3</sup>The ego must offer you some sort of reward for maintaining belief in the separation.
 <sup>4</sup>All the ego can offer is a sense of temporary existence, which (existence) begins with the-ego’s own beginning and ends with the-ego’s own ending.